johnwargo/johnwargo-static-11ty/src/posts/2024/spam-chase-auto-pay-disabled.md

 ## Initial Take on the Email

-I knew it was a phishing attempt because:
+I know it is spam or a phishing attempt because:

 1. I'm not a Chase customer (I was, but I'm not anymore).
 2. I don't have any auto pay setup with Chase (you know, because I'm not a customer).